oneworldcoders/owc-books/README.md

 - Users can add any book of thier choice to favorite

 NB.
-- This app makes only makes use of local storage to store data.
+- This app makes use of local storage to store data temparily.

 ### Heroku Instance
 OWC-Books UI template are hosted [ here ](https://owc-books-app.herokuapp.com/)